vsis/webhook-handler/README.md

 ### Edit settings

-Edit `settings.py`, and modify these variables acording to your jenkins setup.
+Edit `settings.py`, and modify these variables acording to your jenkins setup, if you use Jenkins.

 ```
 jenkins_URL = ""